 \subsection{Active Galactic Nuclei}

-Residing in the centers of active galaxies, the luminous quasars, or active galactic nuclei (AGNs) in general, are the manifestation of gas accretion onto massive black holes (BHs) and are believed to play a key role in regulating the evolution of massive galaxies.
-Despite that the accretion-BH scenario of the central engine of AGNs has been established since the discovery of quasars over sixty years ago, many fundamental questions remain unresolved.
+Residing in the centers of active galaxies, luminous quasars, or active galactic nuclei (AGNs) in general, are the manifestations of gas accretion onto massive black holes (BHs) and are believed to play a key role in regulating the evolution of massive galaxies.
+Although the accretion-BH scenario of the central engine of AGNs has been established since the discovery of quasars over sixty years ago, many fundamental questions remain unresolved.
 For instance, how do SMBHs acquire their gas?
-What mechanism is responsible for their variability over a wide range of wavelength?
-Are their activities triggered in a persistent or an episodic mode, and what are the conditions at work, in either case?
+What mechanism is responsible for their variability over a wide range of wavelengths?
+Are their activities triggered in a persistent or episodic mode, and what are the conditions at work in either case?